List of News and Information about saab 9-4x on 4WheelsNews.com

 These are also found on the Chevrolet Equinox.
 The 3.0-liter V6 engine is able to deliver 265 hp and it is paired with a six-speed automatic transmission and Saab XWD.
 With this engine, the car can go from 0 to 100 km/h (62 mph) in only 9.0 seconds.Read the entire article 2011 Saab 9-4X makes its world debut at the 2010 LA Auto Show

-Saab’s chairman Victor Muller has set a goal for US buyers to account for half of the sales of its new 9-4X crossover.
+Saab’s chairman Victor Muller has set a goal for buyers in the United States to account for half of the sales of its new 9-4X crossover.
 He added that starting 2012, the company targets global sales of 15,000 to 20,000 vehicles each year.
 Muller described this model to be a “very important car” as it is the extender of its product portfolio.

 He said that what this means is that the company is capable of capturing and keeping clients in its brand “much more easily than ever before.”